 What is Purgatory Chasm and where is it?

 One of our favorite places to hike is Purgatory Chasm in Sutton, Massachusetts.
 It is in southern Massachusetts right above Rhode Island.
 The chasm is located right off of route 146 and is clearly marked.
+If you are looking for a moderate family hike in Massachusetts, this is a perfect choice!

 It was formed in the last ice age when glacier meltwater from an ice dam burst ripping up a path in the slab.
 The result is a gully, at places 75 feet deep littered with large boulders and flat rock faces.
 It is not only beautiful, but a fabulous place for bigger kids and adults to climb over rocks and have an adventurous hike.